jarpatus/docker-dovecot-rspamd/README.md

   - Easier backups as you now can backup your emails like you backup yor other docker containers
   - Taking back control of your own emails

+# Disclaimer
+As we are pulling and potentially deleting emails from remote server, loss of emails is very much possible in case of misconfiguration and/or bugs.
+If you value your mails please at least configure fetchmail not to delete messages from remote server (use keep keyword) and preferrably also configure remote server to keep copies of messages and still understand that you are at risk.
+Under no circumstances nobody else than you can be held reponsible of data loss (if you do not accpet then please do not use this image).
+You've been warned.

 # Software
 Following software packages are used for this image:
 * Dovecot for IMAP and LDA